ozendorf/cilium/notes.md

 # Next time
-* finish deployment of test apps on the cluster and interact / lateral movement (nmap etc.)
-  * deploy an web service, deploy two containers to target the app
 * implement first nps
 * see why they dont work - troubleshoot with: hubbleui, hubble-cli etc.
 * read more articles